wncc/helloFOSS-21-dAIgnose/README.md

 ### Dataset
 We will be using the LGG MRI Segmentation dataset.
 The images used in the dataset were obtained from The Cancer Imaging Archive (TCIA).
 They correspond to 110 patients included in The Cancer Genome Atlas (TCGA) lower-grade glioma collection.
-You can find the dataset [here](https://github.com/SubarnoNR/Hello-FOSS-Image-Segmentation/tree/main/Dataset).
+You can find the dataset [here](https://github.com/wncc/helloFOSS-21-dAIgnose/tree/main/Dataset).
 As you can see there are a 110 folders each containg the MRI scans for that patient.
 Each patient has a number of MRI scans for different positions and slices.

 ### The Tasks
 1) **The testing metrics**: Right now we are only using binary accuracy as a metric to evaluate the performance of the model which can be very misleading.
 There are a number of other metrics such as IOU, precision, recall or the confusion matrix which are widely used to judge how are model is doing.
 Add these metrics in the model as well.
-You can read about these metrics [here](https://www.kite.com/blog/python/image-segmentation-tutorial/#validation2) if you don't know about them.
+You can read about these metrics from the articles [here](https://www.kaggle.com/yassinealouini/all-the-segmentation-metrics) and [here](https://www.kite.com/blog/python/image-segmentation-tutorial/#validation2) if you don't know about them.

-2) **Imporoving model architecture and hyperparameter tuning**: A basic model implemented using this dataset can be found [here](https://www.kaggle.com/yassinealouini/all-the-segmentation-metrics).
+2) **Imporoving model architecture and hyperparameter tuning**: A basic model implemented using this dataset can be found [here](https://github.com/wncc/helloFOSS-21-dAIgnose/blob/main/MRI_segmentation.ipynb).
 As you can see even though the binary accuracy looks high but the low iou clearly tells that the model is not at all optimum.
 Thus add/modify the layers, adjust the hyperparameters and try to improve the model for better IOU.

 3) **Data Augmentation**: The dataset can also be modified and improved to better train the model.
 Use data augmentation techniques, rotate, translate and warp images to improve the diversity of images being used for training.
 This will help solve any overfitting issues and help boost up accuracy.
 You can go through [this](https://nanonets.com/blog/data-augmentation-how-to-use-deep-learning-when-you-have-limited-data-part-2/) to learn about data augmentation.
 The techniques discussed here are a bit more general but in this project we have used Image Data Generator so you can modify that itself to do data augmentation.